terramate-io/terramate-docs/concepts/orchestration.md

 ---
 title: Orchestration | Terramate Concepts
-description: Learn how stacks help you efficiently build and manage infrastructure as code projects at any scale with technologies such as Terraform.
+description: Learn how orchestration in Terramate can be used to execute single commands or workflows in stacks.
 ---

 # Orchestration